 California’s State Park System represents the most diverse state park system in the nation, providing important recreational and educational experiences for Californians, protecting California’s diverse natural and cultural resources, and contributing significantly to California’s economy through tax revenues and jobs.
 However, in recent years the system has come under considerable stress from a number of directions that threaten its long-term financial sustainability and ability to meet the needs of California’s growing population and changing demographics.

 To address these issues, Resources Legacy Fund (RLF) worked with the California Natural Resources Agency and the Department of Parks and Recreation to create an independent, multi-year collaborative effort to develop and implement a new vision and long-term plan for a financially sustainable State Park System that meets the needs of California’s growing and changing population.
-Supported by significant charitable funding and public commitments, the Parks Forward Initiative will be led by a multidisciplinary Parks Forward Commission and will include the participation of the nonprofit community, other stakeholders, and members of the public.
-The Initiative will be undertaken in accordance with the goals, commitments, structure, and procedures memorialized in a Memorandum of Understanding (MOU) signed by the Natural Resources Agency, the Department of Parks and Recreation, and RLF, who is coordinating the Initiative’s charitable funders.
+Supported by significant charitable funding and public commitments, the Parks Forward Initiative is led by a multidisciplinary Parks Forward Commission and includes the participation of the nonprofit community, other stakeholders, and members of the public.
+The Initiative has been undertaken in accordance with the goals, commitments, structure, and procedures memorialized in two Memoranda of Understanding (MOU) signed by the Natural Resources Agency, the Department of Parks and Recreation, and RLF, who is coordinating the Initiative’s charitable funders.

 Since its founding in 2000, RLF has represented an innovation in conservation philanthropy as a donor-driven enterprise.
 RLF is a nonprofit public benefit (tax exempt) 501(c)(3) organization whose mission is to help philanthropic institutions and individuals ensure the protection and stewardship of resilient and vibrant natural systems that support healthy communities and economic vitality.
 RLF works to provide its donors with a unique mix of capabilities to deliver outcomes that improve environmental sustainability in Western North America as well as in oceans and fisheries worldwide.

 RLF and the charitable organizations supporting the Initiative are dedicated to improving California and its environment.
 They share a commitment to protecting and preserving California’s state parks, as well as a conviction that the time is right for transformative change that ensures the long-term sustainability of the State Park System.
-Philanthropic funding will allow the Parks Forward Initiative to make use of significant outside expertise, talent, and resources to enable a thorough assessment of the current system, as well as the development of a focused, innovative vision for the system’s future.
-RLF and the charitable organizations have joined together to support this Initiative seeking a rigorous analysis and inclusive process to ensure a thriving State Park System and an enduring legacy for all Californians.
+Philanthropic funding allows the Parks Forward Initiative to make use of significant outside expertise, talent, and resources and enabled a thorough assessment of the current system, as well as the development and implementation of a focused, innovative vision for the system’s future.

 Following is an overview of the contributing philanthropic foundations supporting this effort.